risan/nginx-config/README.md

 * `proxy-ssl.conf` => Reverse proxy configuration with SSL

 ### snippets
-This is where all of the reusable Nginx configuration snippets are stored.
-There are two main directories within it:
+This is where you'll find all of the reusable Nginx configuration snippets are.
+You'll see that some of these snippets are being included on the website configuration examples.
+There are two directories within it:

 #### directive
-Configuration snippets that are only contain directive:
+This directory holds all of the snippets that contain only a directive configurations (the directives that are not set within any specific block).

 * `ssl.conf` => Snippet for SSL configuration
 * `fastcgi.conf` => Parameters setup for FastCGI server